USS Barry (DD-933): Vietnam War

 Alongside Piedmont, conducting repairs needed after 48 days of continuous combat operations, the destroyer's crew expected a week of upkeep at Subic followed by a liberty in Hong Kong.
 However, on the very next day, Barry received orders to get underway in 36 hours for "special operations" in South Vietnam.
 After laboring for two straight nights and a day, the destroyer, assisted by repair crews from Piedmont, managed to reassemble her machinery in time to steam out of Subic Bay the morning of 19 January.

-Attached to III Marine Amphibious Force (III MAF), Barry was to provide naval gunfire coverage for the landing of 5,000 Marines on beaches north of Duc Pho in Quảng Ngãi Province on 28 January.
+Attached to III Marine Amphibious Force (III MAF), Barry was to provide naval gunfire coverage for the landing of 5,000 Marines on beaches north of Đức Phổ in Quảng Ngãi province on 28 January.
 Three battalions were landed, by helicopter and landing craft, in the largest combat assault since Inchon during the Korean War.
 Despite light rain and rough weather, the initial stage of Operation "Double Eagle" was completed in two days.
 As the Marines moved inland, searching for two suspected NVA regiments, they encountered scattered Viet Cong guerrillas instead.
 For the next five days, Barry, with the cruiser Oklahoma City, provided fire missions for reconnaissance teams, conducted harassing fire at night, and commanded a South Vietnamese junk patrol designed to counter VC coastal infiltration.

 Detached south on 5 February, to support 1st Cavalry and ARVN units in Operation "Masher-White Wing", Barry ranged 150 miles (240 km) of coastline, firing harassing missions against Viet Cong positions.
 Having fired over 700 5 inch (127 mm) rounds in combat and hosting several 1st Cavalry officers aboard, the destroyer departed 15 February for a liberty in Hong Kong.Barry earned two battle stars for her service in the Vietnam War.